 Since then, two more: To the Highlands and Return Ticket.
 The final novel completing his trilogy – One Boys Journey to Man.
 Both were written in Noongar Manang Boodje, Great South West of Western Australia, a place that nurtures him, sustains him, and where his spiritual brothers and sisters hold him.

-Since then Jon has been in demand at literary festivals, schools, book clubs, libraries, bus stops and coffee shops.
+Since that first novel Jon has been in demand at literary festivals, schools, book clubs, libraries, bus stops and coffee shops.

 Jon has been responsible for starting a range of organisations and events.
 These include one of Australia’s longest running comedy rooms, Perth’s Laugh Resort; the Australasian Cherry Pip Spitting Championship and the Manjimup Cherry Harmony Festival; Albany’s Sock Fence; and was one of the founding members of the WA branch of the Wilderness Society.

 He was born in Bridgetown (Googilup) into a farming/retailing family and worked in both until he was old enough to know better.
-Since then he was asked to leave jobs in banking, the media, retailing (again), farming (again) and comedy.
+Outside the family business he was asked to leave jobs in banking, the media, retailing (again), farming (again) and comedy.

-He also wrote a political satire – How to lose an election – based on his own losing experiences and co-written three children’s books – Magpie Mischief, Magwheel Madness and Kidnapped.
+He also wrote a political satire – How to lose an election – based on his own losing experiences and co-written three children’s books – Magpie Mischief, Magwheel Madness and Kidnapped, with highly regard writer of young people’s fiction, Ken Spillman.
 Two almost received awards.